 - What is it?

-- What has the Army done?
+- What is the Army doing to protect birds?

-FWS and Department of Defense (DoD) signed a Memorandum of Understanding (MOU) in July 2006 that outlines a collaborative approach to promote the conservation of migratory bird populations.
+USFWS and Department of Defense (DoD) signed a Memorandum of Understanding (MOU) in July 2006 that outlines a collaborative approach to promote the conservation of migratory bird populations.
 The MOU identifies specific activities where cooperation between the parties will contribute substantially to the conservation of migratory birds and their habitats.

 - Read more about it: